Get Ahead Early

 Let your family and friends plan a party for you, or plan one yourself.
 Having people gather to “send you off” on this new adventure, even if you plan to live at home, gives them a chance to show their support and encouragement as you begin the transition to this new phase of life!

-CSAS offers weekly Academic Success Coaching to all students free of charge.
+Success Coaches offers weekly Success Coaching to all students free of charge.
 These sessions focus on academic success and mentoring to help you have the best collegiate experience.
-Sign up now and reserve your spot!

 College is a really fun time in your life.
 Get excited and welcome to TU!